ge-high-assurance/RACK/cli/README.md

-The `rack` program requires the [semtk-python3](https://github.com/ge-semtk/semtk-python3) package and other requirements listed in `requirements.txt`.
+The `rack` program requires the [semtk-python3](https://github.com/ge-semtk/semtk-python3) package and other requirements listed in `pyproject.toml`.

 > **_NOTE_** these programs and dependencies are already installed in
 > the RACK Box container and virtual machine images; no further